-The Wisconsin Public Health Research Network (WPHRN) links and supports public health practitioners and researchers in order to answer questions and disseminate discoveries applicable to improving practice and population health.
+WPHRN links and supports public health practitioners and researchers to answer questions and disseminate discoveries that improve public health practice, promote racial and health equity, and contribute to population health.

-4. Research informs practice and practice informs research.
+- Research informs practice and practice informs research

 - Partnership with investment and ownership from researchers, public health practitioners, and communities is critical to producing results that are meaningful, useful, and practical

 - Racial and health equity are essential to achieving population health